kubevirt/hostpath-provisioner-operator/README.md

 ```
 Once the CustomResource has been created, the operator will deploy the provisioner as a DaemonSet on each node.

-## Selinux
+## SELinux
 On each node you will have to give the directory you specify in the CR the appropriate selinux rules by running the following (assuming you pick /var/hpvolumes as your PathConfig path):
 ```bash
 $ sudo chcon -t container_file_t -R /var/hpvolumes
 ```

 ## Deployment in OpenShift
 The operator will create the appropriate SecurityContextConstraints for the hostpath provisioner to work and assign the ServiceAccount to that SCC.
-This operator will only work on OpenShift 4 and later (>= kubernetes 1.12).
+This operator will only work on OpenShift 4 and later (Kubernetes >= 1.12).